Red Sox vs. Reds Player Props Betting Odds

 India Stats

-- India has put up 58 hits with 15 doubles, five home runs and 25 walks.
-He has driven in 24 runs with eight stolen bases.
+- India has 15 doubles, five home runs, 25 walks and 24 RBI (59 total hits).
+He has stolen eight bases.

 India Recent Games